 - XAMPP – Cross-platform (X), Apache, MariaDB, PHP, Perl

-Yes, you sharp ones should have noticed now – “AMP” is a server stack consisting of Apache, MySQL, and PHP.
-The only difference between these packages is the supported operating systems.
-But just what in the world is a server stack?
-Read on to find out more!
+You sharp ones should already have the answer.
+“AMP” is simply a server stack consisting of Apache, MySQL, and PHP.
+The only difference between “WAMP LAMP MAMP XAMPP” is the supported operating system.
+For you guys who are still lost at “what is a server stack” – Read on for more!

 TABLE OF CONTENTS